imamhs/Shuddo/README.txt

-Shuddo (A data filtering library for Python)
+Shuddo (A data processing library for Python)

 version 1.0
 --------------------------------------------------------------------------------------